|Nxa ungaba lenkani utshelwa abantu bazakuyeka uyewela engozini|

-Dove meat is common among African dishes.
+Context: Dove meat is common among African dishes.
 One either traps the birds or shoots them using various ways.
-However doves are smart and rarely stay still - making their catching a difficult task.
+However doves are smart and rarely stay still – making their catching a difficult task.
 When the dove has been caught, its preparation as with other fowls, includes the plucking of its feathers.
-If one fails to catch the bird, one does not give up, knowing that the bird can not escape for ever.
-Someone else will catch the bird on another occasion.
-In this way our elders liked some people to the dove whose obstinance is best left alone since it will catch up on them one day.
+If one fails to catch the bird because, one does not give up, knowing that the bird can not escape for ever.
+Someone one else will catch the bird on another occasion.